Azure/azure-openapi-validator/CONTRIBUTING.md

     where the rule was incorrectly marked as violated.
 1. Once you verify the rules work correctly, roll them out to the production pipeline following the process defined in [Deploy to Prod LintDiff](#deploy-to-prod-lintdiff).
-1. If after promoting the rule you find it is not behaving correctly, disable it via the process defined in How to disable or enable existing Spectral rules.
+1. If after promoting the rule you find it is not behaving correctly, move it back to the staging pipeline while you fix it.

-## (WIP) Strategy Discussion

-### Defining when a rule is working correctly

-#### How many swagger specs does the rule need to run on?

-#### How many times does it need to run?

-#### Do we need to consider how the rule impacts existing swagger specs, or only new PRs (LintDiff vs. baseline lint)

-### Running a new rule against all existing swagger specs

-#### Locally

-This takes a lot of work.
-Is it worth it?

-E.g.,

-> One would have to find all the specs README files and run LintDiff against all API versions present in all the README files.

-#### As part of a pipeline

-If we decide to find a way to run locally

-### Suppressing recently promoted rules

-Use the process in CONTRIBUTING.md

-Easy, but requires a new package release and approval from the SDK team.

 # How to deploy your changes